by Cynthia Sener, VP of Operations and Product at Rio SEO

 - Focus primarily on “where to buy” keyword queries.

-- Integrate local reviews for first party data
+- Finally, integrate local reviews for first party data

-You can avoid competing against resellers or retailers in organic results by making sure your content is different and unique — don’t simply use copy and pasted manufacturer content, for example.
-Offer an engaging experience by integrating local reviews, as well.
+You can avoid competing against resellers or retailers in organic results by making sure your content is different and unique.
+Don’t simply use copy and pasted manufacturer content, for example.
+On the flip side, offer an engaging experience by integrating local reviews, as well.

 Remember, marketers can control brand exposure through locally optimized mobile content.

-Organic mobile search is a long term strategy with local as a key factor.
+Organic mobile search certainly serves as a long term strategy with local as a key factor.

 View the webinar recording